robcarver17/pysystemtrade/docs/data.md

 You need to specify an IP address (host), and database name when you connect to MongoDB.
 These are set with the following priority:

 - Firstly, arguments passed to a `mongoDb()` instance, which is then optionally passed to any data object with the argument `mongo_db=mongoDb(mongo_host='localhost', mongo_database_name='production', mongo_port = 27017)` All arguments are optional.
-- Then, variables set in the private `.yaml` configuration file /private/private_config.yaml: mongo_host, mongo_db, mongo_port
+- Then, variables set in the private YAML configuration file `/private/private_config.yaml`: mongo_host, mongo_db, mongo_port
 - Finally, default arguments in the [system defaults configuration file](/sysdata/config/defaults.yaml): mongo_host, mongo_db, mongo_port

 Note that `localhost` is equivalent to `127.0.0.1`, i.e. this machine.
 Note also that if you have a non-standard MongoDB port, you must use the URL format for specifying the MongoDB host, eg